 6. Spend time alone.

 Solitude can be uncomfortable initially.
 When we slow down, we can hear our inner anxieties and stress more clearly.
 Rather than ignoring these, listen to what they have to say.

 7. Eat slowly.

 If you're anything like me, you may see eating as a distraction from the wonderful world of productivity.
 Buddhist leader Thich Nhat Hanh's guidebook How To Eat (Mindful Essentials) is packed with some great tips on how to slow down and find enjoyment in every meal.

 Our physical space is symbolic of our mental space.
 Do you really need the 25 pens, 12 highlighters, and two staplers?
 Clear your desk of the nonessentials.
 Think about what you use, and discard the rest (responsibly!).

 Once I started thinking more carefully about my shopping habits, I realized I didn't need as much as I was used to buying.
 Take the time to consider your purchases.

 Life is easier to operate when you're surrounded by less stuff.
 This room-by-room decluttering guide can help you decide what's actually worth keeping.

 12. Don't tolerate debt.

-Stop spending more than you earn.
-Pay cash, and enjoy the freedom that comes from being debt-free.
+Stop spending more than you earn, and commit to taking small steps to pay off your debt month by month.
+Enjoy the physical and mental freedom that comes from being debt-free.